SamK/picam/README.md

 These Bash scripts handle the events of the [Motion](http://www.lavrsen.dk/foswiki/bin/view/Motion/WebHome) program.

 Note that this is a personal project.
 It might not fit you at all.
+It does not work well anyway and is sketchy.

 This script checks if the area is secure and disable motion if it's the case.